List of Bad Girls characters: Tina O'Kane

 Tina O'Kane (originally known as Tina Purvis, and also known as Julie O'Kane) is a girl who enters prison along with her sister Maxi Purvis and Al McKenzie as part of the Peckham Boot Gang.
-She becomes the understudy of the glamorous, wheelchair-bound brothel-keeper Virginia O'Kane.
+She becomes the understudy of the glamorous brothel-keeper Virginia O'Kane.
 Maxi and Al bully and physically assault Tina for her friendship with Virginia, and kill Virginia when that fails to deter them.
 After Maxi dies, Tina dyes her hair blonde and becomes the third of the Julies naming herself Julie O'Kane; she drops this after feeling excluded by the closeness of the other 2 Julies, and renames herself Tina O'Kane.
 Tina becomes institutionalized during her stay at Larkhall and every time she is released, she commits a crime to be arrested again.
 She later refers to the prison as "home" and her cell as her "room".